How to Merge VCF Files: Free Tool + Duplicate Removal Guide (2026)

 Contact Photos and Large Files

-vCard files with embedded photos (Base64-encoded) can balloon in size.
-A single contact photo adds 50 to 200KB to the file.
-With 1,000 contacts that all have photos, you're looking at 50 to 200MB total, and processing time goes up significantly.
+vCards with embedded photos (Base64) can balloon in size.
+A single contact photo often adds 50 to 200KB.
+With 1,000 contacts, that can become 50 to 200MB quickly.

 Encoding and Character Issues

-The fix is usually straightforward: open the file in a text editor like VS Code or Notepad++ and re-save as UTF-8 before merging.
+International names can break if files use mixed encodings.
+UTF-8 is the safest baseline.
+If a file looks garbled, open it in an editor like VS Code or Notepad++ and re-save as UTF-8 before merging.

 Missing or Incomplete Fields

 Different sources export different fields.
-Google exports EMAIL and PHOTO but may skip HOME address. iPhone exports most fields including BDAY and NOTE.
-Outlook may format TEL differently.
-When merging, all fields from all sources are preserved since nothing gets dropped.
+Google often includes EMAIL and PHOTO, iPhone includes NOTE and BDAY, and Outlook can format TEL differently.
+When files are merged, fields are preserved; nothing is intentionally dropped.

 Best Practices for VCF File Management

-Keep a master file.
-Maintain one authoritative VCF file as your "source of truth" and update it whenever your contacts change.
+- Keep a master file as a "source of truth" and update it when contacts change.

-Document your sources.
-Note which file came from which account or device.
-This helps tremendously when troubleshooting.
+- Document sources (which file came from which account or device) for troubleshooting.

 Real-World Merge Scenarios